ZAMetzger/workshop/blumenstock.md

-# Responsee to Joshua Stock's article
+# Responsee to Joshua Blumenstock's article
 ### Zoe Metzger

 #### What is the promise of data science as it relates to human development?